Breaks and Non-Regular Housing

 Role of Conduct Violations

 Students who have been involved in more severe or repeated conduct violations may not be permitted to stay in the residence halls during breaks, as an early arrival, or as an extended stay.
 The RLC may determine this based on the number of staff available over the break as well as the severity of the conduct violation(s).
 Students who are not enrolled in CC courses but have a legitimate academic reason to stay in their residence may petition for this option by contacting the area coordinator.

 Entering Rooms during Breaks

-If a student needs to gain access to his/her room during a break, he/she may contact safety and may be escorted into the building.
+If a student needs to gain access to their room during a break, they may contact safety and may be escorted into the building.
 There is a $50 fine for entering a building during a break.
-No student is allowed to stay in his/her room.
+No student is allowed to stay in their room.
 Staff will enter rooms at least once during each break to check for health and safety risks that may occur while the facilities are not being occupied at their usual rate.
 Staff may enter occupied rooms at reasonable hours during early arrival housing and extended stay housing to prepare for opening and closing the buildings.

 Early Arrival Housing

 Only students who are officially approved by either 1) the athletics department as a student athlete who needs to be on campus for practice or 2) NSO staff as a necessary part of NSO may receive early arrival housing if they have room assignment on campus for that upcoming fall.
 The sponsoring faculty or staff member must provide the student’s name and information to the department of residential life by June 30 to be eligible for housing.
 Early arrival housing is assigned on a first-come, first-served basis.
 Students are required to uphold the usual policies as well as additional policies which they will receive upon check in.
 In addition to these policies, students could also have a heightened conduct response for policy violations.